GStechschulte/bart-rs/README.md

 In `bart-rs` if a function or method can fail, it will have a return type `Result<T, E>`.
 The Result type indicates possible failure.

+In particular, there are ... areas of possible failure.

+- **Growing of particles.** During the growing of particles there can be particle growth `Ok(true)`, no particle growth, `Ok(false)` and unsuccessful particle growth as a result of some error being raised `Err(ParticleError)`.